RealVybornak/flappy_bird/README.md

     When the player dies it will show a menu that will have few different features like "menu" button and "retry" button and more.

-6. Spacebar can't be held

-    Make so spacebar can't be held and make people break their spacebar.
+6. Music and sound effects

+    Add sounds effects and background music.

 7. Moving pipes

     At some threshold of points pipes will begin to move up and down.

+8. Settings button

+    In menu there will be a setting button, where will be the player turn off the music or turn off the sound effects

-8. Leaderboard (prob won't happen)
+9. Leaderboard (prob won't happen)

     Leaderboard would be nice doubt much players will be on there but it would be nice to see how is at the top. (seems hard tho)

-9. MVC design
+10. MVC design

     Have no idea what this means but it sounds cool.

-10. custom music

-    maybe trying to add my own melody that i will play.

 ## Game parts
   1. Menu